 Student Support and Leadership

-Serve as the main point of contact, year-round, for Breakthrough middle school students.
+Serve as the main point of contact, year-round, for Breakthrough fifth - eighth grade students.
 Build strong relationships with each student, characterized by positive rapport and clear communication.
 Ensure each student participates actively in our program, succeeds academically, and embodies our core values.

 Regularly review student performance data (report cards, test scores, teacher feedback, attendance, etc).
 Maintain organized systems for both performance data and student contact information.